 Choose the Submariner if:

-- You want maximum simplicity and legibility
+- You value simplicity and instant legibility

 Final Thoughts on Rolex GMT-Master vs Submariner